Hierarchical additive interaction modelling with Gaussian process prior and its efficient implementation for multidimensional grid data: Introduction

-This paper introduces an extension of the Kronecker method, specifically designed to handle any models constructed using the hierarchical ANOVA kernel, wherein the centring of kernels plays a crucial role.
-This novel Kronecker approach enables the modelling of larger-scale data with many structures, including, but not limited to, saturated models.
+However, existing Kronecker approaches are generally limited to a subset of GP models whose kernels are separable, meaning they can be expressed as a single tensor product.
+This class includes interaction-only or models that contain all possible interaction terms.
+While such models can be suitable for certain applications and can yield good predictive performance, they may not align with research questions in areas such as the social or medical sciences, where identifying which interaction effects are present is a key research question.
+For these settings, being able to efficiently estimate candidate models with different interaction structures is particularly valuable.

-We applied the proposed method to analyse the previously mentioned $\text{NO}_2$ concentration data.
-The structure of the dataset can be viewed as a combination of the two examples shown in Figure \ref{fig: multigrid example repeated measurement} and \ref{fig: multigrid example timeseries}, resulting in a three-dimensional grid structure (as depicted in Figure \ref{fig: no2 data structure}) with monitoring station, calendar date, and hour of the day as the top-level, middle-level, and bottom-level, respectively.
-This allowed us to efficiently implement the models with various structures.
-Our data analysis, which used hourly-recorded data collected from 59 stations over 21 weeks, identified spatial, temporal, and periodic patterns in the data and how they interact with each other.
-These patterns and effects can easily be visualised and interpreted.
+To address this gap, we extend the Kronecker framework to accommodate any hierarchical additive interaction model constructed using the proposed hierarchical ANOVA kernel, where the centring of kernels plays a crucial role.
+This extension allows for efficient computation without sacrificing the flexibility to include only the interaction structures supported by the data.